LABlidh/kn_mini_project/README.md

     ```
     This might take some minutes; if it takes too long, consider decreasing the number of epochs (variable: num_epochs).

+    Use a Pretrained Model or Train a New One

+         1. Faster Computation with Pretrained Model:
+         If you want faster computation, the script will use the pretrained model (transE_model.pkl) if it exists in the same directory.

+         2. Train the Model Yourself
+         If you want to train the model from scratch, delete the "transE_model.pkl" and run the notebook.

 10. The result file is then saved in the unzipped folder as "result.ttl".

 ## Result